phroun/appstyle/README.md

 ```

 Note: If you want your code to run without dependency on Internet access, you should download jquery and reference it locally with `<script src="jquery-3.6.0.min.js"></script>` instead of loading it from a CDN.

+### Demo

+You can see a small live demo here: https://zebby.org/appstyle/

 ## Concepts